ThoNohT/jbon/README.md

 ### Settings header

 After that are three bytes containing the encoding settings, that specify how many bytes are used for specific numbers.
-Each setting is a pair of two bytes that can have the following meaning:
+Each setting is a pair of two bits that can have the following meaning:

 ```
 00: 1 byte for the number (8-bit word).